-- provide and promote a welcoming and positive atmosphere so that young people feel safe and valued; - maintain a consistent, whole school approach by raising awareness of the importance of good attendance and punctuality, using a range of communications to parent/carers; - have a key member of staff with responsibility for monitoring, analysing and improving school attendance.
+- Provide and promote a welcoming and positive atmosphere so that young people feel safe and valued. - Maintain a consistent, whole school approach by raising awareness of the importance of good attendance and punctuality, using a range of communications to parent/carers. - Ensure that there is a designated Senior Leader with overall responsibility for the strategic approach to attendance in school. - Have a designated Senior Leader with overall responsibility for championing and improving attendance in school and liaising with pupils, parents and external agencies where needed.
+The Attendance and Welfare Officer will have responsibility for monitoring, analysing and improving school attendance.
 They will look at historic and emerging patterns of attendance and provide additional and targeted support.
-At Wingrove Primary School, this role is fulfilled by Mrs Hayley Paxton our Attendance and Welfare Officer.
-Her contact details are: 01912735466 or 07930651731; - ensure that there is a designated Senior Leader responsible for the strategic approach to attendance in school.
-In our school, this is Mrs Jane Mullarkey, our head teacher.
-Her contact details are 01912735466: - ensure that governors maintain a strategic oversight of this policy and its impact on attendance; - encourage parents/carers to fully support the policy as a vital contribution towards their child's education.
+At Wingrove Primary School, the role of Attendance and Welfare Officer is fulfilled by Hayley Paxton, telephone number: 01912735466 or 07930651731. - Ensure that governors maintain a strategic oversight of this policy and its impact on attendance. - Encourage parents/carers to fully support the policy as a vital contribution towards their child's education.
 All new parent/carers are introduced to the policy, information and expectations on attendance.
-Information is also accessible on the school website or available from the school office for those without access to internet; - encourage young people to have a positive attitude towards attendance and punctuality so that they can retain this into adult life; - celebrate good attendance; - ensure that attendance is effectively monitored and that absences are followed up promptly in accordance with this policy; - communicate effectively with other agencies to support families who are struggling with attendance; - meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence; - ensure all staff are fully aware of and clear about the actions necessary to promote good attendance and deal consistently with absence and punctuality; - ensure attendance information is available for Governors and parents.
+Information is also accessible on the school website and available from the school office for those without access to internet. - Encourage young people to have a positive attitude towards attendance and punctuality so that they can retain this into adult life. - Celebrate good attendance. - Ensure that attendance is effectively monitored and that absences are followed up promptly in accordance with this policy. - Communicate effectively with partner agencies to support families who are struggling with attendance. - Inform a pupil's social worker and/or youth offending team worker if there are unexplained absences from school. - Meet the legal requirements with the use of correct codes for absence, with particular reference to authorised and unauthorised absence.

+- Provide training to ensure all staff are fully aware of and clear about the actions necessary to promote good attendance and deal consistently with absence and punctuality. - Ensure attendance information is available for Governors and parents.